OfficeDev/teams-toolkit/templates/bot/js/notification-function-base/README.md

 | `src/adaptiveCards/notification-default.json` | A generated Adaptive Card that is sent to Teams |
 | `src/cardModels.js` | The default Adaptive Card data model |

 The following files implement the core notification on the Bot Framework.
-You generally will not need to customize these files.
+You generally will not need to customize these files except when you want to implement your own storages, see [customize storage](#Customize-storage).

 | File / Folder | Contents |
 | - | - |